How to find a wedding florist

 Terrarium centrepiece with succulents at Bryngarw House.
 Image by Simon and Polly Photography.

 What do you think?
-Is this blog a helpful resource in how to find a wedding florist?
+Is this a helpful?

 If you like my work and would like to discuss your wedding day with me feel free to CONTACT ME HERE.